'He's Like That': Atlanta Falcons QB Michael Penix Jr. Has 'Pretty Good' Debut

 MIAMI GARDENS, Fla. -- Less than two and a half hours before the Atlanta Falcons kicked off their preseason Friday night against the Miami Dolphins, rookie quarterback Michael Penix Jr. was one of only a few players on the field.

-Penix, donning his patented black durag, white headphones, a white long-sleeve shirt, black shorts, black compression sleeves on each leg and black shoes with a white Nike swoosh plastered across the front, threw passes back-and-forth with quarterbacks coach T.J.
+Penix, donning his patented black durag, white headphones, a white long-sleeve shirt, black shorts, black compression sleeves on each leg and black Adizero Impact+ cleats, threw passes back-and-forth with quarterbacks coach T.J.
 Yates, a seven-year NFL signal caller.

 It was 4:45 p.m. -- and by 8:20 p.m., Penix was on the sideline, his first NFL game done.
 To some players, the moment would have marked the end of a night that had long been dreamt about.
 For the smooth, confident Penix, it was just another day.